Nigeria religious riots kill at least 52

 Although there has been no immediate claim of responsibility for Sunday's church bombings, Islamist sect Boko Haram, which is waging an insurgency in the northeast against President Goodluck Jonathan's government, had claimed deadly church attacks on the previous two Sundays, as well as others.

-In November, 65 people were killed in attacks claimed by Boko Haram on churches, mosques and police stations in Damaturu, where security forces often clash with Islamists in gun battles.

-Corpses littered church grounds in parts of Kaduna on Monday.
+Corpses littered the ground in parts of the city.
 They were piled one on top of the other in an old cemetery, some charred.
-A soldier guarding the site said there were at least 30 bodies of people killed in the violence there.
+A soldier guarding the site said there were at least 30 bodies of people killed in the violence at that site.

 They had been dragged to the secluded cemetery, in a majority Christian neighbourhood, by the mobs, he said.